dotnet/docs-maui/docs/user-interface/controls/button.md

 </ContentPage>
 ```

-The code-behind file animates the `Label` when a `Pressed` event occurs, but suspends the rotation when a `Released` event occurs:
+The code-behind file animates the <xref:Microsoft.Maui.Controls.Label> when a `Pressed` event occurs, but suspends the rotation when a `Released` event occurs:

 ```csharp
 public partial class PressAndReleaseButtonPage : ContentPage